-PH 5098 Special Topics in Interdepartmental Courses Credit hours vary among Special Topics courses Selected Special Topics provide intensive coverage of interdepartmental theory and applications.
+PH 5098 Special Topics in Interdepartmental Courses

+Selected Special Topics provide intensive coverage of interdepartmental theory and applications.
 Topics vary each semester.

 PH 5098 Special Topics in Interdepartmental Courses: Culinary Medicine (fall section 850; spring section 851) 2 credits

 Through innovative nutrition curriculum and hands-on training in the culinary arts, the Culinary Medicine course will teach medical, nursing, and dietetic intern students about food: how to cook, what to eat, and how to help their patients improve their diet - and thereby, their health.
 Course Fee: \$75.00